striker1523/Interactive-Map/README.md

 - Bootstrap: Responsible for creating a consistent and responsive user interface.

-- Google Maps API: Creating a map, visualizing geographic data and interacting with it.
+- OpenStreetMap: Creating a map, visualizing geographic data and interacting with it.

 - Leaflet: Creating a map, visualizing geographic data and interacting with it.